omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

   - allows setup scripts to be ran when EC2 instance first launches
 - **AWS codedeploy**
   - allows automatic software deployments to EC2, lambda, or servers
+- **instance store** volumes can only be attached when instance is first launched

+## Endpoints

+- **Gateway endpoint"**
+  - gateway that is target for a specific route
+  - Amazon S3, DynamoDB
+  - VPC endpoint policies
+- **Interface endpoint**
+  - elastic network interface with private endpoints
+  - APIG, CloudFormation, cloudwatch
+  - Security groups
+  - uses privatelink

+## VPC

+- **Security groups** act as virtual firewalls for an instance
+  - Only has allow rules
+  - stateful
+  - evaluates all rules
+  - default of deny all inbound, allow all outbound
+- **Network ACLs** act as virtual firewalls within a subnet
+  - Can have allow/deny rules
+  - stateless
+  - process rules in order
+  - default of allow all inbound, allow all outbound
+  - custom of deny all inbound, deny all outbound
+- **VPC peering** allows networking connection between two VPCs
+- subnets are associated with route tables when created
+- must provice **security group ID** and **subnet ID** when enabling access to resources inside private VPC
+- **Default VPC** will be assinged with both a public and private DNS when launched
+- **Non-default VPC** will be assigned only a private DNS when launched
+- **transit gateways** allows a centralized place to conenct to all VPCs
+- **flow logs** is used to capture traffic information to and from network interfaces in VPC

+## Elastic load balancer (ELB)

+- **Application load balancer (ALB):**
+  - layer 7 load balancing
+  - Can enable **access logs** to get information about requester and store data in s3
+  - for HTTP/HTTPS traffic
+- **Network load balancer (NLB):**
+  - layer 4 load balancing
+  - for UDP / TCP traffic
+- closes connections cleanly via **connection draining**

 ## EC2 networking